 King City is a somewhat small city located in the state of California.
 With a population of 13,902 people and three constituent neighborhoods, King City is the 377th largest community in California.

-King City is a somewhat ethnically-diverse city.
+King City is an extremely ethnically-diverse city.
 The people who call King City home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in King City, accounting for 89.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in King City, accounting for 89.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of King City residents report their race to be White, followed by Asian.
-Important ancestries of people in King City include Italian, Irish, European, and English.
+Important ancestries of people in King City include Irish, English, Italian, and Swiss.

 The most common language spoken in King City is Spanish.
-Other important languages spoken here include English and Japanese.
+Other important languages spoken here include English and Indic languages.